medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                  show this help message and exit -c COOKIE, --cookie COOKIE  Authenticated cookie to use or browser from which to extract it (support "firefox" and "chrome").
+Defaults to "firefox".
   -o OUTPUT, --output OUTPUT  Path to the output report file.
 By default, the report will be printed to stdout.

 examples:

 .
-Fetching a dashboard's lists:
+Fetching a post's comments:
-    `minet fb comments`
+    `minet fb comments -c firefox https://www.facebook.com/page/posts/3601645349798293 > comments.csv`

 ```